kwalczak80/Arduino-Quiz/README.md

 <ul>
   <li><a href="https://www.freeformatter.com/">Free formatter</a></li>
   <ul>
-    <li>An online tool which was used to improve HTML and CSS code presentation.</li>
+    <li>An online tool that was used to improve HTML and CSS code presentation.</li>
   </ul>
 </ul>
 <ul>